sw-3/academic-credentialing/README.md

 After the above, you should see output for 3 contracts deployed, and a configuration step for the 2 Credential contracts.
 In the terminal window that is running the blockchain node, you should see that the deploy/configure transactions ran successfully.

-Your blockchain is now running locally with the Academic Credentials deployed!
+Your blockchain is now running locally with the Academic Credentials contracts deployed!

 3. Back in the 2nd terminal:  Enter `npx hardhat run --network localhost ./scripts/seed.js`